firebase/functions-samples/quickstarts/uppercase-firestore/README.md

 1. Create a Firebase project on the
    [Firebase Console](https://console.firebase.google.com)
-1. Install the required dependencies by running `npm install` in the `functions` directory
 1. Deploy your project's code using `firebase deploy`
 1. Create a message by opening the following URL in your browser: https://us-central1-[MY_PROJECT].cloudfunctions.net/addMessage?text=uppercaseme